dojo/site/README.md

 **Designating a region**

 Defining a region in a file varies by language.
+The region comments will never appear in a codeblock, as they are stripped out during the parsing.

 - `ts`
 	- **Start Region**: `// @start-region render`